 - That’s great.
-What we look for is: somewhere we can keep an apiary of 5 to 20 hives.
-Running organic hives means we need to visit regularly to check on the bees, so we need good drive-on access to the apiary site.
-Honey supers can be up to 50kgs each, so it’s important we have just a quick lift to the back of the ute.
-If you think your property can accomodate these basic requirements, please reach out and give us a call.
+What we look for is: somewhere we can keep an apiary of 5 to 10 hives.
+Running hives organically means we need to visit regularly to check on the bees, so we need good drive-on access to the apiary site.
+Honey supers can be up to 40kgs each, so it’s important we have just a quick lift to the back of the ute.
+If you think your property can accommodate these basic requirements, please reach out and give us a call.

 Is your honey “organic”?